Workingwise.co.uk’s annual survey was published for National Older Workers Week and...read more

-WM People has published a new white paper on emerging best practice in how employers support their employees’ mental health.
+WM People has published a new white paper on emerging best practice in how employers support their employees’ mental health during covid.

 Employers have had to find ways to support their staff so they can perform to the best of their ability.
 A recent virtual roundtable held by WM People and attended by 13 leading employers offered a chance to share emerging best practice.